-But to be honest it’s never in contact with neither the hot water nor the coffee unless you purposely sip some on it.
+It’s worth noting that the plastic is never in contact with neither the hot water nor the coffee unless you purposely sip some on it.

 Furthermore, it’s quite convenient to grab the ring when you swirl the hot coffee slurry during brewing, as it remains cold throughout the whole process.

-It won’t clog even if you’re a heavy coffee drinker and use it 2-3 times a day.
+Furthermore, it won’t clog even if you’re a heavy coffee drinker and use it 2-3 times a day.

-The Able Kone is also easy to clean.
+It is also easy to clean.